psychemedia/island-storynotes/noyes-highwayman.md

 "I've business on the road tonight.
 There's gold with my name on it...
 But I'll be back before dawn, God willing.
 Though if I'm pressed, or chased, or harried, I'll lead them away.
 Then watch for me by moonlight, wait for me by moonlight, I'll come to thee at midnight, though hell should bar the way!"

-He rose up in his stirrups, reached out as if to touch her hand:,"one kiss my love, one kiss".
+He rose up in his stirrups, reached out as if to touch her hand: "one kiss my love, one kiss".
 And from the window, she unloosened her hair; it tumbled down, onto his breast; he breathed in its perfume, kissed it gently.
 Then turning his horse, tugged on the reins, and was gone, gone into the night.

 From the corner of the yard, from the stable in the corner there, Tim the ostler has been watching; and listening.
 There's only one thing he loves more than the horses, and that's Bess, the landlord's red-lipped daughter.
 Oh, Bess...